Skylartech-Limited/skylartech_limited/README.md

 ## Features

-- [List key features and functionalities of SkylarTech.co.ke]
+- [List key features and functionalities of Skylartech]

 ## Getting Started